rwatari/puzzling/README.md

 ### Comments

 Users should be able to comment directly on messages and puzzles to communicate efficiently.
-Comments will be set up with polymorphic associations in the backend to accommodate commenting on multiple types of items.
+Comments will be set up with polymorphic associations in the back-end to accommodate commenting on multiple types of items.
 Comments will be posted inline on the detail pages and will be fetched in real-time when the project is migrated to Rails 5.

 ### Google Drive integration